 This state (Encroached State) is characterized by a noticeable increase in P-J and decreased grass cover and production compared to the Reference State.
 Other species that may increase include pingue and broom snakeweed.
 Grass cover is patchy, large bare areas may be present under P-J canopies.
 Evidence of erosion such as small rills and pedestalled plants may be present.
-10 to 15% tree species canopy cover is usually characterized of this state.
+5 to 15% tree species canopy cover is usually characterized of this state.
+This state will have scattered mature trees with open areas and grasses in the understory.

-Community 2.1 PJ Savannah Proportion of pinyon pine in the Encroached State varies with cycles of drought (reduces the ability of pinyon pine to manufacture pitch which is used to expel boring beetles), insect damage, and subsequent mortality and possible fire.
+Community 2.1 PJ Savannah

+Proportion of pinyon pine in the Encroached State varies with cycles of drought (reduces the ability of pinyon pine to manufacture pitch which is used to expel boring beetles), insect damage, and subsequent mortality and possible fire.
 Following fire, there may be a brief (4 to 5 years) flush of forbs and grasses.
 This increase in fine fuels sets the stage for fire to return the site to the reference state.
 Without fire, juniper increases in subsequent dry years, pinyon increases in subsequent wet years.
 Succulents replace grasses in the Encroached State under repeated, continuous grazing.